gtarobotics/self-driving-car/README.md

-#Instructions on how to your environment ready for Udacity Self Driving Car (SDC) Challenges
+#Instructions on how to get your development environment ready for Udacity Self Driving Car (SDC) Challenges

 The challenges are available here: